 - Reform-based pedagogical practices of K-16 science faculty with an emphasis on organizational and cultural change

-Kadir Demir is an assistant professor of science education in the Department of Middle and Secondary Education .
+Kadir Demir is an associate professor of science education in the Department of Middle and Secondary Education .
 He received his Ph.D. from University of Missouri-Columbia in 2006.
 He teaches undergraduate and graduate classes in science education.
 His research focuses on reform-based pedagogical practices of K-16 science faculty with an emphasis on organizational and cultural change in education including the recruitment and retention of secondary science teachers.

 Dunac, P. , & Demir, A. (2013).
 Stacking up against alternative conceptions: Using UNO cards to introduce discourse and argumentation.
 Physics Education, 48, 736-745.